Joget Workflow v6 Released

 Before modifying our process, there are 2 general concepts that you should be familiar with when dealing with routes.
 Given that routes are generally used to affect flow and insert logic and rules into your process, there are 3 types of common constructs for routes.
 They are:

 Now, what the supervisor decides to do will result in a decision: either choose to accept or reject the application.
-If the supervisor rejects it, a mail will be sent to the requestor.
+If the supervisor rejects it, a mail will be sent to the requester.
 If the supervisor accepts it, the application will be forwarded to the HOD.

 Given the above, our process will look like the figure below: